jymbo/htmlreportxcase/README.md

 ===============
 **Overview**

-  The project is composed of a series of TCL scripts that allows users of the ©XCASE (http://www.xcase.com/) database modeling tool to export model meta data to HTML documents.
-These HTML documents are incorporated in a website that can be used as a means for modeling team members and end users to view ©XCASE model meta data without having to be in the ©XCASE tool.
+  The project is composed of a series of TCL scripts that allows users of the ©XCASE (http://www.xcase.com/) database modeling tool to export model metadata to HTML documents.
+These HTML documents are incorporated in a website that can be used as a means for modeling team members and end users to view ©XCASE model metadata without having to be in the ©XCASE tool.

   The website contains 3 frames, a top frame, a title frame and a tree view for the model objects:

   ![alt tag] (https://raw.github.com/jymbo/htmlreportxcase/master/XCASE/Documentation/tableview.png)

-  The tree view allows you to click on folder nodes for the model tables, views, procedures, functions, etc. and view their meta data.
+  The tree view allows you to click on folder nodes for the model tables, views, procedures, functions, etc. and view their metadata.
 There is also a directory that you can dump your exported model images to and have them show up automatically in nodes under the diagrams folder node after running the scripts:

   ![alt tag] (https://raw.github.com/jymbo/htmlreportxcase/master/XCASE/Documentation/diagramview.png)